savejs/savejs/README.md

 # save.js
-save.js allows easy saving of anything in an input field to a text file.
+save.js allows ease of saving anything in an input field to a text file.

 ### Getting Started